madneal/htb/Bastion/README.md

 ## Privilege escalation

-After login with user L4mpje, we find that we have a relatively limited premission.
+After login with user L4mpje, we find that we have relatively limited permission.
 PrivEsc is often vulnerable to some specific software vulnerability.
 It is significant to see the program files of the box.

 ![E4chPs.png](https://s2.ax1x.com/2019/05/13/E4chPs.png)

 We can find an interesting folder `mRemoteNG`.
-[It](https://github.com/mRemoteNG/mRemoteNG) is a open source remote connections management tool.
+[It](https://github.com/mRemoteNG/mRemoteNG) is an open source remote connections management tool.
 But there is a problem that the connections user information can be obtained by the config files.
 For this box, someone has created a tool to crack the password in this config file.
 The config file is store is the AppData folder.

 ![E4g4Te.png](https://s2.ax1x.com/2019/05/13/E4g4Te.png)

 ![E42wct.png](https://s2.ax1x.com/2019/05/13/E42wct.png)

-It seems that the password of Administrator is stored in the xml file.
+It seems that the password of Administrator is stored in the XML file.
 Someone has created [mremoteng-decrypt](https://github.com/kmahyyg/mremoteng-decrypt) to crack the password.
-It is so covinient thanks to his awesome work.
+It is so convenient thanks to his awesome work.

 ```
 java -jar decipher_mremoteng.jar "aEWNFV5uGcjUHF0uS17QTdT9kVqtKCPeoC0Nw5dmaPFjNQ2kt/zO5xDqE4HdVmHAowVRdC7emf7lWWA10dQKiw=="